ryan0980/20250505_LLM_Workout_Plan/README.md

 - MMLU-STEM
 - MMLU-Law

-Detailed results and analysis can be found in the paper.
+Detailed results and analysis can be found in the paper (not yet published) or in the results folder.